Juniper/contrail-operator/DEVELOPMENT.md

 ## Building contrail-provisioner

-### Change go.mod file
-In go.mod file uncomment the following line:

-    github.com/Juniper/contrail-go-api => ./build/contrail-go-api

-In repository this line is commented out, because contrail-operator CI does not perform 'make generate' and building operator would fail with unresolved import `build/contrail-go-api`

 ### Install additional dependencies
-In order to generate `contrail-go-api`, which is used by contrail-provisioner, Python2 is required and the following Python libraries need to be installed:
+In order to generate `contrail-api-client`, which is used by contrail-provisioner, Python2 is required and the following Python libraries need to be installed:

     pip install future lxml

-### Generate contrail-go-api
+### Generate contrail-api-client

     make generate